Ishaan2510/Ishaan2510/README.md

 I build backend systems and ML pipelines that actually run in production.
 Not laptop demos, not tutorials — services with Kubernetes manifests, GitOps pipelines, race-condition guards, and the kind of incident I've debugged at 1 AM because Redis went down.

 Currently shipping Cortex (distributed task platform on Kubernetes with Argo CD), Pitlane Live (F1 analytics on Render + Supabase), and a RAG system over 589 pages of FIA regulations.
 GATE 2026 qualified in CSE.
-Looking for backend / ML systems internships where the work is hard and the production constraints are real.

 ---

 ## Tech Stack